darthmall/darthmall.net/src/weblog/2022/astro-brain.md

 Astro’s template language also supports named slots, which is great.
 [With Nunjucks macros](/weblog/2021/includes-and-macros/), you can effectively get one slot, and everything else has to be passed in as an argument.
 Up until this morning, you only got named slots in any Eleventy template via web components, which only worked once JavaScript upgraded your custom elements in the client.
 But this whole WebC thing looks like it’ll change that.

 The thing I really dislike about Astro’s templates is the inline JavaScript.
 On the one hand, it’s powerful, and I’ve certainly been frustrated when using Nunjucks by the fact that only _some_ JavaScript is allowed in your tags while some JavaScript syntax causes errors.
-But I also think that the way Nunjucks or Svelte encourage you to get your data model right so that your templates remain simple is a more maintainable way to work Allowing arbitrary JavaScript in the template itself makes it really easy to stuff your data transformations into your presentation layer, making your templates messy and hard to maintain.
+But I also think that the way Nunjucks or Svelte encourage you to get your data model right so that your templates remain simple is a more maintainable way to work.
+Allowing arbitrary JavaScript in the template itself makes it really easy to stuff your data transformations into your presentation layer, making your templates messy and hard to maintain.

 ## Template Reuse